Introduction: How to Make Japanese Curry - the Easy Way!

 I am a sucker for easy-to-make food - and a sucker for curry, especially Japanese curry :).
 I made some last night and one of the newer members mentioned I should make an instructable for it.
 Normally I am a bit shy about my cooking to the generic public, but Japanese curry is worth it!

-So the following recipe is for 4 people and can easily be scaled up as long as your pot/pan is large enough!
+So the following Japanese curry recipe is for 4 people and can easily be scaled up as long as your pot/pan is large enough!
 Keep reading and I'll teach you how to make it!

 Step 1: Rice